Dome of the Chain: Architecture

 The building consists of a domed structure with two concentric open arcades, that is: with no lateral walls closing it in.
 The dome, resting on a hexagonal drum, is made of timber and is supported by six columns which together create the inner arcade.
 The second, outer row of eleven columns creates an eleven-sided outer arcade.
 The qibla wall contains the mihrab or prayer niche and is flanked by two smaller columns.
 There are a total of seventeen columns in the structure, excluding the mihrab.
 One of the oldest historical sources (903 CE) states that initially there used to be twenty columns.
-However, examination undertaken in 1975-76 under the later pavement showed that the structure has not been altered since its construction, contradicting early descriptions.
+However, examination undertaken in 1975–76 under the later pavement showed that the structure has not been altered since its construction, contradicting early descriptions.
 The Dome of the Chain has a diameter of 14 m, making it the third largest building on the Haram after the al-Aqsa Mosque and the Dome of the Rock.

 The columns and capitals used in the structure date to pre-Islamic times.
 The Umayyad design of the building has largely remained unaltered by later restorations.

 History

 Construction date

-The Dome of the Chain is counted among the most ancient buildings standing on the Temple Mount and was built by the Umayyads.
+The Dome of the Chain is counted among the most ancient buildings standing on the Al Aqsa Mosque enclave and was built by the Umayyads.
 The original floor is on the same level as the floor of the Umayyad Dome of the Rock, the column bases are similar to those of other Umayyad buildings and all date to the same period, and the position of the Dome of the Chain seems to correlate well with the original and current mihrab of al-Aqsa Mosque (see Omphalos).
 Additionally, the earliest Muslim source found to date (ʿAbd al-Malik ibn Habīb, writing in 852 CE) clearly attributes the building to Umayyad caliph Abd al-Malik.